-The Z-Mode system extends this concept to allow larger variations of the loading.
-Now a broader selection of organic sounds can be obtained in your pickup and you are not dependent on the loading of the amplifier that you are plugged into.
+The Z-Mode system extends this concept to allow larger variations of the loading and isolates the 2 pickups from each other, allowing separate loading control.
+Now a broader selection of organic sounds can be obtained in your pickups and you are not dependent on the loading of the amplifier that you are plugged into.
 With the Z-Mode system, you will not lose the passive sound because the Mid Z-Mode setting is a match to a standard passive loading setup.
 Initially players may prefer the Mid Z-mode because they are most familiar with this sound but as you experiment with other load configurations.

 The Z-Mode system includes a 3 position mini toggle switch so that you have 3 different load configurations at your disposal.
 To change the pickup load configuration you simple move the switch - the preamp reconfigures it's self internally to the new mode.
-The factory settings for the Z-Mode switch are Low, Mid and High Z-Mode loads; but you can change the loading which is applied to the pickups in each switch position.
+The factory settings for the Z-Mode switch are Low, Mid and High Z-Mode loads applied to both the neck and bridge pickups; but you can change the loading which is applied to the pickups in each switch position.

 Different players, musical styles and pickups work best with different loads.
-To give you the fullest range of options each of the 3 Z-Mode switch positions can be programmed to select 1 from the 5 different Z-Mode configurations shown in the table below.
+To give you the fullest range of options each of the 3 Z-Mode switch positions can be programmed to select 1 from the 9 different Z-Mode configurations shown in the table below.
 This allows you to get the best sound from your pickups for your personal playing style.

 For example, some pickups do not have much of a unique high Z-Mode response.
 These pickups have a low number of turns in their coil windings and this creates a limited amount of inductance such that the resonant peak is smaller and at a high frequency that is not easily heard1.
 But these types of pickups have a bigger separation in the sound of Mid Z-Mode compared with Low Z-Mode.
-For this type of pickup you probably want to reprogram up your 3 modes to be Low, Low' and Mid to get more interesting Z-Mode switch settings.
+For this type of pickup you probably want to reprogram up your 3 modes to be Low, Low + Low', Mid + Mid, Mid to get more interesting Z-Mode switch settings.
 With other types of pickups built with a different winding pattern you might favor the High or High' Z-Mode settings to get the most interesting sounds from your bass.